hardisgroupcom/sfdx-hardis/docs/salesforce-ci-cd-setup-integration-jira.md

 _This feature is currently in beta but can already be used safely !_

-If you use JIRA on your project, sfdx-hardis can use it to enrich its integrations.
+If you use JIRA on your project, sfdx-hardis can use it to enrich its integrations

+Sfdx-hardis will automatically analyze commits and PR/MR descriptions to collect JIRA tickets URLS !

 The only thing you have to make sure is to **use the full URL of JIRA tickets** in your commits and PR/MR descriptions.